-Result Correction

-10 seconds into the freeze The ice thickness float switch,

-cycle the ice machine cycles connectors or wiring are

-from freeze to harvest and causing the malfunction.

-the control board harvest light

-energizes.

-The harvest light comes on, but The ice machine is in a 6 minute

-the ice machine remains in the freeze lock -
+Result Correction 10 seconds into the freeze The ice thickness float switch, cycle the ice machine cycles connectors or wiring are from freeze to harvest and the causing the malfunction. control board harvest light energizes.
+The harvest light comes on, The ice machine is in a but the ice machine remains in 6 minute freeze lock - the freeze cycle.

-freeze cycle.
 Cycle on/off and retest.

-The harvest light stays off and Replace the control board.

-the ice machine remains in
+The harvest light stays off and Replace the control board. the ice machine remains in freeze.

-freeze.